ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7.6 (End November 2012)

 * Directions start from entered address, or GPS location if location sensor is used.
+* Fixed hide radius option.
+Radius allows a single entry, which becomes the default setting.
 * Update the Map Settings icon check.
 Now recognizes remote icon URLs as valid entries.
+* Update the default theme to use a yellow v. salmon  highlight.
+* Multiple CSS/HTML docucment structure changes, test this update before installing if you've tweaked the CSS.
+** Results under map now in own table with ID.
+** Most results entries have their own span class with ID.
 * Add built-in WordPress update for premium add-ons.
 * Revise geocoding error messages.
 * Further performance improvement, smaller global function footprint.